wenchao-h/rabbitmq_exporter/README.md

 ### Config file

 Rabbitmq_exporter expects config file in "conf/rabbitmq.conf".
-If you are running the exporter in a container (docker/kubernetes) the config mus be in "/conf/rabbitmq.conf"
+If you are running the exporter in a container (docker/kubernetes) the config must be in "/conf/rabbitmq.conf"
 The name of the file can be overriden with flag:

     ./rabbitmq_exporter -config-file config.example.json